 1. The Fabric of Reality and its Continuum

-In this article, I will use the terms continuum, physical continuum, dimensional continuum or even extensive continuum, to refer to the reciprocal order of things and bodies ingrained in the material substrate in which things and bodies exist and move.[1]
-This continuum is the invisible substrate we should think about when we speak of the arena (or the background) of our lives: it is that which keeps reality together and ordered.
+In this article, I will use the terms continuum, physical continuum, dimensional continuum or even extensive continuum, to refer to the reciprocal order of things and bodies ingrained in the material substrate in which they exist and move.[1]
+This continuum is the invisible substrate we should think of as the arena (or background) of our lives: that which keeps reality together and ordered.

 Image 1: The Fabric of Reality is the invisible continuum that keeps reality together and ordered; without it, reality would be like living in a surrealist painting (above: The Disintegration of the Persistence of Memory, Salvador Dali, 1954).

-If we go back to the time when this debate on the fundamental state of reality we are inquiring into started, we see that such a fundamental state was probably identified and represented by different terms: chaos, apeiron, pneuma apeiron, kenon, chōra, topos, anaphés phusis, spatium, locus, absolute space, ether, spacetime, etc. Of course, each of these terms puts a different focus on the different intelligible aspects related to the continuum: spatial, placial, material, or even immaterial aspects.
+Looking back to the origins of this debate, we find that the fundamental state of reality was expressed through various terms: chaos, apeiron, pneuma apeiron, kenon, chōra, topos, anaphés phusis, spatium, locus, absolute space, ether, spacetime, etc. Each highlights a different intelligible aspect of the continuum—spatial, placial, material, or even immaterial.

 Image 2: Allegory of the Cave.
 What is real?
 Plato asked.
 By the same token, we want to answer the following questions: Is space real?
 Is place real? (above: engraving attributed to Jan Pieterszoon Saenredam, 1604).

-Before proceeding with the historical argumentation, I would like to reflect a little bit more on the preliminary investigation of the terms I have used as the title of the paragraph: the fabric of reality and the continuum.
+Before that, however, I will pause to reflect more closely on the preliminary terms introduced in the title of this section: the fabric of reality and the continuum.

 Image 3a: The Fabric of Reality is the physical continuum that keeps entities together and related according to their order of position and succession.

-By the expression fabric of reality I refer to how reality is made – I mean its fundamental essence, its fundamental level -, according to the human perspective at the beginning of the new millennium.
-That expression and some of the theoretical contents behind it have an echo in the work of two physicists: David Deutsch and Brian Green.
+By the expression ‘the fabric of reality’ I refer to how reality is made—its fundamental essence, its most basic level—as it can be understood from a human perspective at the beginning of the new millennium.
+The expression, and some of the theoretical intuitions behind it, resonate with the work of two physicists: David Deutsch and Brian Greene.

 Image 4: Physical Matter understood as the place of actualized processes after which material/dimensional, situational and temporal properties emerge from the continuum.